Colby-Threlkeld/Colby-Threlkeld/README.md

 # Hello,

 I'm Colby Threlkeld, a rising junior studying Computer Science at Georgia State University.
-I’ve applied my skills across a range of data analysis, machine learning, and web development projects.
+I’ve applied my skills across a range of different topics including data analysis, machine learning, and web development projects.
 I’m currently looking to launch my career in tech in a role focused on software engineering, AI/ML, or data science, where I can keep learning and contribute to impactful, real-world solutions.

 ---